Four Ways Earthwatch Teen Expeditions Have Inspired Young Scientists

 In 2006, when Moria Robinson joined Earthwatch in Arizona to study the relationship between caterpillars and climate change, she had no idea how the experience would shape her life.
 For Moria – who has a love of science, nature, and bugs – this Earthwatch expedition was a trifecta.
 She spent two weeks in Arizona helping Earthwatch scientists collect data on the impact of these insects on their environment.

-Ten years later, Moria went on to run her very own caterpillar research lab at the University of California, where she simultaneously pursued a PhD. in Biology, in large part due to her experience in the field as a high school student.
+Now, 10 years later, Moria is a supporting a caterpillar research lab at University of California, Davis, where she’s pursuing a secondary degree in biology, in large part due to her experience in the field as a high school student.

 Few can say that they knew what they wanted to do with their lives at the age of 17.
 For Taormina Lepore, it wasn’t a question of what she wanted to do but how she’d be able to get there.
 Before joining her first Earthwatch Expedition as a teenager, Taormina had dreams of pursuing a career as a scientist and an educator.
 Being actively involved in the field of science seemed like a nice idea to her, but without a clear path to follow, that idea seemed unattainable.